icirova/automation-tester-example/README.md

 ## Test Case
 1. Open the browser
 2. Go to the Google search bar
-3. Type "MoroSystems" into the Google search bar
+3. Type company name into the Google search bar
 4. Display search results
-5. Go to MoroSystems website (https://www.morosystems.cz/)
+5. Go to company website
 6. Visit the "Kariéra" page on this domain

 ## Technologies